 . . . . . . . . . .

 Learning to fly, and a royal romance

-At age twenty-four, she sought a divorce.
-By then she had started to fly, mentored by pilots like Finch Hatton.
-As Blixen’s love affair with Finch Hatton wound down, Beryl took up with him herself.
+By age twenty-four, she had started to fly, mentored by pilots like Finch Hatton.
+As Blixen’s love affair with Finch Hatton wound down, Beryl took up with him.
 Finch Hatton wasn’t the marrying kind, and eventually she married Mansfield Markham, an English aristocrat, by whose surname she became known.

-Beryl Markham’s personal life grew ever more interesting; many find her life as thrilling as her writing.
+Beryl Markham’s personal life grew ever more interesting.
 With her white-blonde hair, lithe build, and cover-girl good looks, paramours were easy to come by.
-She had an affair with Prince Henry, the Duke of Gloucester (the Prince of Wales brother), and the wags claimed he was the father of her son, Gervase.
+She had an affair with Prince Henry, the Duke of Gloucester (the Prince of Wales brother); it was rumored that he was the father of her son, Gervase.

 When word got around, Henry was forced to end the romance, and Beryl was given a small annuity for the rest of her life.
-This was fortuitous; like her father, she was terrible with money.
+This was fortuitous, since like her father she was terrible with money.
 Marriage wasn’t her strong suit, either.
 Her marriage to Mansfield Markham failed, exacerbated by rumors of her liaison with the Duke.